 The animals in our centres rely entirely on the generosity of our supporters and the enthusiasm of our dedicated fundraisers.
 We don’t receive any government funding, so without your support we wouldn’t be able to continue the work we do rescuing and rehoming homeless and abandoned animals.

 If you’d like to make a difference to a homeless animal’s life, then fundraising for your local centre is a brilliant way to supply them with some much-needed funds.
 There are all sorts of fundraising initiatives you can run and we’re always excited to see new ideas.
-However, if you need a little bit of inspiration then you can find an A – Z of fundraising ideas in our Fundraising Support Pack.
+However, if you need a little bit of inspiration then you can take a look in our Young Supporters Fundraising Pack.

 If you're interested in becoming a member of our Young Supporters Club and would like more information on how to take part in any of the suggestions listed above, please contact your local centre.